GuyMicciche/Adobe-Python-Bridge/AEPython/README.md

 ```

 ### Run .py files from the Python Window
-Select .py file from File -> "Execute Python File" in the AEPython window.
+Select .py file from File -> "Execute Python File" in the AE Python Console window.

 [sample.py]
 ```Python